manuiade/qmc/README.md

 Implementation in C of the Quine-McCluskey Algorithm, which performs minimization of Boolean Functions in the form of Sum of Produts or Product of Sums.

+<b> That was my first complex algorithm written in C a long time ago, so sorry if the code is really bad to read!! </b>

 ## Usage

 Compile the program: